tymyrddin/purple/source/docs/systems-engineering/pipeline.md

 changed deliberately.
 This is not only an operational improvement.
 It is a security improvement, because the previous state was a risk that the organisation had simply learned not to see.

-## What determines whether the transition succeeds
+## Conditions for transition success

 Not tooling selection.
 Not the technical quality of the pipeline design.
 Whether the organisation survives the chaos phase without retreating.